-Ubuntu Main: the deb package repository of an Ubuntu identified by Canonical as Ubuntu Main options set during a Private Cloud Build should be considered critical to the health of the Cloud.
+Ubuntu Main: the deb package repository of an Ubuntu identified by Canonical as Ubuntu Main architectural changes that are not expressly executed or authorised by Canonical.
+Configuration options set during a Private Cloud Build should be considered critical to the health of the Cloud.
 Any changes to these may render the cloud unsupported.
 Requests for changes should be validated by Canonical to ensure continued support